 Pinterest’s Help Center takes simplicity to the next level.

-The design and information provided are clearly prioritized for the mobile user combining visual and textual triggers.
+The design and information provided are prioritized for the mobile user by combining visual and textual triggers.

 22. Elite Island Holidays UK

-Elite Island Holidays’ FAQs are driven by audience needs and clearly set out to answer peoples holiday dilemmas from preparation through to last minute help and support.
+The audience’s needs drive Elite Island Holidays’ FAQs and set out to answer people’s holiday dilemmas, from preparation to last-minute help and support.

 The blog nature of the answers means that the site visitor doesn’t need to travel beyond the FAQs page for help.

-Airtable’s Help Center is fun, visually driven, and even provides useful information on how to use the FAQ section.
+Airtable’s Help Center is fun, visually driven, and even provides helpful information on how to use the FAQ section.

 24. Pretty Little Thing

-The FAQs on Pretty Little Thing tells you their audience immediately and position the design and content accordingly.
+The FAQs on Pretty Little Thing immediately tell their audience and position the design and content accordingly.

 The FAQs also appear well thought out and enticing to interact with.